 - At 4 ¾" in height it won't take up much space.

-Review information: Reviewers on Amazon (see product page) seem to appreciate this pot's lightweight yet sturdy construction.
-However, a few customers complained that the lid didn't fit correctly.
+Review information: Reviewers on Walmart (see product page) seem to appreciate this pot's lightweight yet sturdy construction.

-Dedicated backpackers will appreciate the weight and construction of the GSI Halulite™ Tea Kettle, manufactured of scratch-proof and burn-proof Halulite™.
+Dedicated backpackers will appreciate the weight and construction of the GSI Halulite?
+Tea Kettle, manufactured of scratch-proof and burn-proof Halulite?.
 This kettle is priced less than $25.

 - It weighs in at a scant 5.8 ounces and the extra wide lid makes it possible to store other items such as an ultralight stove or alcohol cooker to maximize space utilization.

 - It measures 6.3" x 6.0" x 3.2", so the amount of storage space required is minimal.

 - The spout is a bit shorter than some campers may prefer, although the compact size and the fact that it's light may offset this factor.